jerry-ye-xu/jerry-ye-xu.github.io/about.md

 Earlier in summer I was doing a research internship at Data61, applying deep learning models used in NLP to information retrieval problems in the biomedical space.

-Prior to that I held machine learning roles at Commonwealth Bank and a startup called Hivery doing a mixture of data-engineering, modelling and software engineering.
+Prior to that I held data roles at Commonwealth Bank and a startup called Hivery building data pipelines, maintaining models in production and doing time series analysis.

 In a previous life, I ran my own podcast and chess school.